core-skills/04-getting-to-know-the-tools/program/01_intro.md

 Beyond this, know who's working on which feature/bug/problem and make your changes (read: commits) specific and targeted to that.

-An exercise or two:
+### An Exercise or Three

-1. Starting From an Existing Repository: Cloning & Forking
+1. Clone today's repository.

+Next we can work with a [demo repo](https://github.com/core-skills/git-workflow-runthrough) to play with some of these tools:
+1. Fork the Existing Repository
-1. Make some changes.
+1. Make some changes on your fork within the `develop` branch (e.g. add an empty file).
+1. Stage and commit the changes.
-1. Pull request.
+1. Pull request

-1. Starting from a New Repository
-1. Adding collaborators.
+  * You might see a green 'Compare and pull request button'
+  * Make sure your branches line up.
+1. Wait for review.

+Finally we'll go through **adding collaborators to a private repository**.

 ## The Scientific Python Ecosystem